 In April 1914, my great-grandparents William and Polly Monks said goodbye to their son Harold as he left Earlestown Lancashire for a new life in Clayoquot Sound.
 In this pre-telephone, pre-internet era, they stayed in contact with their son by mail.
 Harold kept many of the birthday cards and postcards sent by his “Dad and Ma” from Earlestown to the “West Coast BC”.
 These cards showcase many seaside resorts in interwar Britain and make a nice memento of a close family relationship.

-William Monks was a machinist in the Earlestown “Waggon Works” of the London and North Western Railway.
-He was reportedly involved in union business.
+Mr. Monks was involved in union business.
 He sent Harold a postcard from an annual meeting in Birkenhead.

 Another time, business and pleasure (“which he enjoyed immense”) took him to Exeter.
 He noted “some people from Ontario have been staying at this place” — presumably he thought Ontario and Tofino were a few short hours away!